China Sees One Of Its Worst Years Of Growth Since 1990 As Recovery Stalls

 Speaking at the annual meeting of global elites in Davos on Tuesday, Premier Li Qiang painted a bullish picture of the economy.

-"No matter how the world situation changes, China will adhere to its basic national policy of opening up to the outside world," Li said, adding that "the door to opening up will only get wider and wider".

-"Choosing the Chinese market is not a risk but an opportunity," he said.
+"Choosing the Chinese market is not a risk but an opportunity," Li said.

-But risks abound -- most prominently in the country's teetering real estate market.

-The sector has long-accounted for around a quarter of China's economy, and experienced dazzling growth for two decades.
+But risks abound, most prominently in the country's teetering real estate market, which has long accounted for around a quarter of China's economy and experienced dazzling growth for two decades.

 Property was for years seen by many Chinese as a safe place to park savings, but price drops have hit their wallets hard and Beijing's support measures for the sector have so far had little effect.